-Marie Sklodowska Curie: A world-renowned researcher from Poland who discovered two novel elements, "polonium" at age 31 and "radium" at age 32.
-She is the first woman to win a Nobel Prize, and the only person to win a Nobel Prize in two different scientific fields, Chemistry and Physics.
+*Marie Sklodowska Curie: A world-renowned researcher from Poland who discovered two novel elements, "polonium" (at age 31) and "radium" (at age 32).
+She was the first woman to win a Nobel Prize and remains the only person to have won a Nobel Prize in two different scientific fields, Chemistry and Physics.

-Awardees will be selected by a committee of external experts.
+Selection will be carried out by the Selection Committee made up of external experts.

 Ministry of Education, Culture, Sports, Science and Technology (Japan)